ThePavolC/CleanJira/README.md

 # CleanJira
 Couple of scripts to remove stuff from Jira.
 By stuff I mean old projects, permission schemes and user groups.

+- `./sql`
+    - contains sql queries to get data for each script
+    - contains sample data output from DB.
+Scripts are expecting the same file format as is in sample data
+- `./src`
+    - each script is located here
+    - properties file`
+    - `./utils` contains some helper functions
+        - `files.py` handles file processing
+        - `run_check.py` checks if there are all needed arguments when running script

 # Remove projects

 Script removes projects specified in file.
 Script is used to remove old projects.